adamsmd/BibScrape/FEATURES.md

 - Collapses multiple spaces or newlines into a single character for all fields except the ones listed in `--no-collapse`.

-- In the `title` field, wraps acronyms (i.e., two or more uppercase caracters in a row) with braces so BibTeX doesn't lowercase them.
+- In the `title` field, wraps acronyms (i.e., two or more uppercase characters in a row) with braces so BibTeX doesn't lowercase them.
 Can be disabled with `--/escape-acronyms`.

 - TODO: nouns